Florida investigators are looking for a Detroit Lions cornerback accused of domestic battery by strangulation - KESQ

 “No tip is too small,” said Martello.
 “Our deputies are welcoming anyone with info to call 813-247-8200.”

-The seven-year veteran is set to enter his second season with the NFC North division champion Detroit Lions after being drafted by and spending six years with the Pittsburgh Steelers.
+The seven-year veteran was set to enter his second season with the NFC North division champion Detroit Lions after being drafted by and spending six years with the Pittsburgh Steelers.

 Sutton started all 17 regular season games for the Lions last season, making 65 combined tackles with one interception.
 He also played in the Lions’ three playoff contests, recording eight tackles.